 News - Literary News

-The latest novel by Danielle Steel will make its debut on the New York Times Bestseller list for the week of July 14th.
-It will debut at number 3 on the Combined Print & E-book fiction list and number 4 on the Hardcover Fiction list.
-Dell published the book on June 25, 2019.
+The latest novel from Danielle Steel will make its debut on the New York Times Bestseller list for the week of September 15th.
+The book will debut at number 4 on both the Combined Print and E-book Fiction list and the Hardcover Fiction bestseller lists.
+Dell published the book on August 27, 2019.